Eddie Lee Sexton: Arrest and trials

-Eddie was found guilty after less than three hours deliberation and was sentenced to death on November 2, 1994.
+Eddie was found guilty after less than three hours of deliberation and was sentenced to death on November 2, 1994.
 Jurors later said that librarian Gail Novak's testimony was the most important evidence presented at the trial.
 While the Sextons came across as mentally disturbed and their stories were often inconsistent, contradictory, and incomplete, Novak's account provided jurors with critical independent corroboration of the most salient details of the prosecution’s case.

 Pixie was sentenced to six years for manslaughter.
-Willie plead guilty to second-degree murder, and was sentenced to 25 years, with his low intelligence and overbearing father taken as mitigating factors.
+Willie pled guilty to second-degree murder and was sentenced to 25 years, with his low intelligence and overbearing father taken as mitigating factors.
 In the Ohio courts, Estella May was sentenced to two years in prison for abusing Lana; during a second trial for over a dozen abuse charges against other children, she was sentenced to life in prison for accessory to rape.

 On appeal in 1997, Eddie Lee Sexton's verdict was overturned and a new trial was ordered.
 The appellate judges agreed with defense attorneys that some of the prior bad acts evidence regarding the child abuse and other lurid details of the family history were prejudicial and inflammatory.
 After the retrial Eddie was again found guilty.
 During the sentencing phase, a psychologist testified for the defense that Eddie "had a diminished level of self-control due to dysfunction in his prefrontal cortex".
-The court rejected this line of reasoning, noting that Eddie's crimes shows considerable planning and concealment over many years, thus demonstrating he possessed self-control.
+The court rejected this line of reasoning, noting that Eddie's crimes showed considerable planning and concealment over many years, thus demonstrating he possessed self-control.
 Moreover, Dr. Barbara Stein, a board-certified psychiatrist retained by the State before the second trial, testified at the evidentiary hearing that Sexton had antisocial personality disorder with histrionic features.
-Dr. Michael Maher, a forensic psychiatrist, concluded that Sexton was a “sadistic sexual psychopath.”
+Dr. Michael Maher, a forensic psychiatrist, concluded that Sexton was a "sadistic sexual psychopath."
 Eddie was sentenced to death on November 18, 1998.
 He died of natural causes while imprisoned at Florida's Union Correctional Institution.

-In October 2017, Estella May Warren died in prison of natural causes at the age of 70.
+In October 2017, Estella May Warren died in prison of natural causes at age 70.

 Pixie Sexton's murder of her young child has been described as an extreme example of post-partum depression, with research showing that victims of abuse have much higher than average rates of killing their own children.